 If you don’t think the bonuses, points and benefits that come with The American Legion USAA Rewards™ Visa Signature® Card are good enough, you may want to consider a non-USAA card that offers straight cashback rewards and more.

-The Capital One® Venture® Rewards Credit Card starts with a One-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.
+The Capital One® Venture® Rewards Credit Card starts with a Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
 The rewards rate is 2 Miles per dollar on every purchase, every day.

-The card has an annual fee of $0 intro for first year; $95 after that, while The American Legion USAA Rewards™ Visa Signature® Card’s annual fee is $0.
+The card has an annual fee of $95, while The American Legion USAA Rewards™ Visa Signature® Card’s annual fee is $0.
 But the perks and flexibility the Capital One® Venture® Rewards Credit Card offers compared with The American Legion USAA Rewards™ Visa Signature® Card may be worth the fee to potential cardmembers.

 You have much more flexibility when redeeming miles on the Capital One® Venture® Rewards Credit Card.
 They can be used to pay for travel booked either on the website or app of any airline, hotel, rental cars and more using the Purchase Eraser feature, which gives you an account credit for what you spend.
 You can also book travel with your miles at capitalone.com.
 If you don’t want to use your miles for travel, redeem them for a check, an account credit or gift cards.